Skip to main contentSkip to navigation

-Why Surface Recovery Is Different
+Why Is Microsoft Surface Data Recovery Different?

 This architecture mirrors the challenge posed by Apple T2/M-series Macs, where the Secure Enclave holds the encryption key.
 On Surface devices, the TPM serves the same role.
 If the TPM is intact and the board can be repaired to a bootable state, BitLocker unlocks transparently and data can be imaged.
-If the TPM itself is destroyed, the only alternative is the BitLocker recovery key (stored in a Microsoft account, Active Directory, or printed at setup time).

 Recovery requires the same board-level microsoldering capability used for Apple devices: identifying failed components using FLIR thermal imaging and bench power supply analysis, then replacing shorted ICs, corroded traces, or failed power delivery components to restore system boot.